chromaticforge/TNTCountdown/README.md

 ## TNT Time
-Display the time until detonation of a piece of TNT Now with OneConfig.
+Display the time until detonation of a piece of TNT.
+Now with OneConfig.

 ---